About ten days ago, I had a seizure.

-I don’t really care how people view me.
-Anyone who knows me probably would say that I am loud and obnoxious but pretty happy overall.
+I don’t care how people view me.
+Anyone who knows me would probably say I am loud and obnoxious but pretty happy overall.
 But realistically, how other people perceive me is shaped by one thing and one thing only: how I perceive them.

 You read that right.
-Even the incredibly rude people, the horrible people, let’s say it: the idiots!, even those types of people are only that way because that’s how I see them.
+Even the vulgar people, the horrible people, let’s say it: the idiots!
+Even those types of people are only that way because that’s how I see them.

 Let me explain.
 It’s the good old cliche: even serial killers were loved by someone at one point.

-If instead of seeing how incredibly stupid someone is I focus on how lovely their sense of style is, or how clean their car looks, or how pretty their eyes are, well all of a
+If instead of seeing how incredibly stupid someone is, I focus on how lovely their sense of style is, how clean their car looks, or how pretty their eyes are, all of a

 sudden, my perception shifts.
 I do not notice the annoying stuff as much any longer.
 And even the worst people ever start to show qualities I would never have suspected.

-You know, I have gone to a few “mom events” over the years.
-You know the ones: school fundraisers, sporting events, lunch groups, in essence anytime two or more moms meet up for whatever reason.
+I have gone to a few “mom events” over the years.
+You know the ones: school fundraisers, sporting events, lunch groups, in essence, anytime two or more moms meet up for whatever reason.

 The subject always turns to kids.
 I’ve always said that my kids are only as good as I want them to be.

 People don’t always understand what I mean but that.
-But really, it’s a simple concept: if I praise my kids for what they can do rather than belittle them for what they cannot do, I realize how much they can do wonderfully well as opposed to how little they do not achieve.
+But really, it’s a simple concept: if I praise my kids for what they can do rather than belittle them for what they cannot do, I realize how much they can do wonderfully well instead of how little they do not achieve.

-Think about it: if you tell a kid he or she is bad, or stupid, or knows nothing, where is the incentive to do better?
+Think about it: if you tell a kid they are bad, stupid, or know nothing, where is the incentive to do better?
 After all, if they are already being told they are failures, they might as well fail for good and have an easier time for a while.

-Or you can choose to view people’s lack of knowledge regarding fibromyalgia (or anything else in life, for that matter)as opportunities to educate them.
+Or you can view people’s lack of knowledge regarding fibromyalgia (or anything else in life, for that matter)as opportunities to educate them.

 Ok, fine.
-Maybe the whole “overly altruistic” spiel isn’t your cup of tea.
-But think about it for a minute, it does make sense that seeing the positive in others would make you a bit happier, doesn’t it?
+Maybe the “overly altruistic” spiel isn’t your cup of tea.
+But think about it for a minute; it does make sense that seeing the positive in others would make you a bit happier.

-Here is where I am going with that: being a Fibro Warrior has taught me patience and understanding.
-I no longer get upset at people walking slowly in a crowd.
+Here is where I am going: being a Fibro Warrior has taught me patience and understanding.
+I no longer get upset at people strolling in a crowd.

 I am a better person because I am a Fibro Warrior.